← Back to Learning Hub

 Why it matters

-Readers, markers, reviewers or editors may need to confirm that the source exists and that the details point to the intended work.
+Readers, markers or reviewers may need to confirm that the source exists and points to the intended work.

 • Can the source be found independently?

-• Do the title, authors, journal or publisher and year match?
+• Do the title, authors and year match?

 • Does the DOI lead to the same source?

-• Is there enough information for a reader to locate it?
+Add enough information for a reader to identify the exact source.

 Williams, K. (2022) Student learning and feedback.